opentracing-contrib/java-dropwizard/README.rst

 To trace a resource, add the annotation @Trace to each method of the resource that you wish to trace.
 If you wish to set the operation name for a specific resource method (the default is the name of the resource class) then you can add a paramater to @Trace(operationName="New Operation Name").
 See the `opentracing documentation`_ for more information about choosing operation names.

+**Note:** The @Trace annotations can be used to set a resource method's operation name even when the ServerTracingFeature is configured without withTraceAnnotations.

 .. code-block:: java

     import io.opentracing.dropwizard.Trace;